kumitterer/trackbert/README.md

 To add a new shipment, run `trackbert --tracking-number <tracking-number> --carrier <carrier-id>`.
 Find the required carrier ID in the [KeyDelivery API management](https://app.kd100.com/api-management).

 To run the main loop, run `trackbert`.
-This will check the status of all shipments every 5 minutes, and print the status to the console.
+This will check the status of all shipments every minute, and print the status to the console.
 If the status of a shipment changes, you will get a desktop notification.

+## Caveats

+### DHL

+By default, the script queries for updates for each active shipment once per minute.
+However, if you have the DHL API enabled, you will quickly run into the rate limit.
+Therefore, the script will only query for updates once per hour (`if minute == 0`).
+For the default 250 requests per day limit, this means that you can only track up to 10 shipments simultaneously.

+You may request a higher rate limit from DHL.
+See the [DHL Developer Portal](https://developer.dhl.com/) for details.
+If you do this, you can set `ratelimited = 0` (note that 0/1 is a boolean value in the config file) in your `config.ini` to disable the rate limit.

 ## License